-BS Yeddyurappa says Congress frustrated with PM Modi's popularity
+After Congress alleges huge bribery charge, Yeddyurappa says they are frustrated

 New Delhi, Mar 22: Karnataka BJP President BS Yeddyurappa on Friday hit back at the Congress saying that the party and its leaders are 'bankrupt of ideas'.
+Responding to media reports that he paid bribes of Rs 1800 crore to the BJP's top brass, Yeddyurappa said the purported payments had been inquired into already and the documents had been found to be fake.

 Yeddyurappa said,''Congress party and its leaders are bankrupt of ideas, they are frustrated with growing popularity of the Modi ji, they have lost the battle before it began.
 I-T Department officials have already proved that the documents are forged and fake.''